 Español

-North Florida Area Conference Web Site Guidelines
+North Florida Area Conference Website Guidelines

 These guidelines are the combination of what was then section 19 of the NFAC Structures and Guidelines (which were removed from S&G in 2006), and the advisory actions of the NFAC since 2006.
-These are guidelines the Administrative Web Site Committee and the Webmaster must comply with as the committee administers the web site.
+These are guidelines the Administrative website Committee and the Webmaster must comply with as the committee administers the website.

 These Guidelines are as follows:

-1. The NFAC provide an internet Web Site.
+1. The NFAC will provide a website.

-2. The Internet Web Site shall be named aanorthflorida.org.
+2. The website shall be named aanorthflorida.org.

-3. The purpose of the Web Site be followed as listed under the Administrative Committee’s guidelines for the NFAC Web Site
+3. The purpose of the website be followed as listed under the Administrative Committee's guidelines for the NFAC website

 1. The Twelve Steps